 In 2004 he introduced the Jack Larkin lineup of wines to honor his newborn son at the time.
 And in a very tiny production, he produces the house wine for Bistro Don Giovanni Restaurant – located in the northern part of the city of Napa where it is poured by the glass.
 This wine is produced in honor of Dona Scala who along with her husband Giovanni, founded Bistro Don Giovanni in 1993 and who unfortunately passed away in 2014 from brain cancer far to young at age 60.

-And in 2018 Sean took a totally new direction with some of his wines – introducing LAR KAN – premium wines bottled in cans.
+And in 2018 Sean took a totally new direction with some of his wines and introduced premium wines bottled in cans bottled as LAR KAN.
 His production has been very limited to date (sold out the first vintage rather quickly) but will be increasing production over the subsequent years.
-These are not cheap wines from maximum yield producing vineyards in the central valley – rather they are from premium vineyard sources that Sean locates through a variety of connections in the Napa Valley including from some of his winemaker friends.
+These are not cheap wines from maximum yield producing vineyards in the central valley, but rather they are from premium vineyard sources that Sean locates through a variety of connections in Napa Valley including from some of his winemaker friends.

 The 2016 Jack Larkin Chardonnay was barrel fermented in about 50% new oak and 50% used; Sean said this wine went through full malolactic fermentation and was kept on the lees and stirred every month until just before bottling.
 It is golden in the glass and shows appealing dessert like spices on the bouquet complemented nicely by aromas of honeysuckle and hints of oak.
 A sweetness of fruit initially shows on the entry with a texture that feels rounded and almost oily in nature (certainly enhanced by the battonage).
 Also noticeable is the intensity of flavor, generous and opulent with flavors of melon and citrus.
 The wine features a rich long lasting finish with oak spices.